AlvaroRodriguezGallardo/TFM-Evaluating-Transformer-Reasoning-Applied-to-Chess-and-Improving-It-Using-Search-Heuristics/README.md

 You can find the used models in this repo: [Searchless Chess](https://github.com/google-deepmind/searchless_chess).

-Thanks to my tutor [Francisco Herrera Triguero](https://scholar.google.com/citations?user=HULIk-QAAAAJ&hl=en) and my workmate [Ignacio Aguilera Martos](https://scholar.google.es/citations?user=6qqRY7oAAAAJ&hl=es) for support me in this project.
+Thanks to my tutor [Francisco Herrera Triguero](https://scholar.google.com/citations?user=HULIk-QAAAAJ&hl=en) and my workmates [Ignacio Aguilera Martos](https://scholar.google.es/citations?user=6qqRY7oAAAAJ&hl=es) and Jorge López Remacho for support me in this project